-I. The commission shall have the primary responsibility for enforcing this chapter.
-Enforcement of chapter 318-B shall not be included in the responsibilities of the commission.
+- I. The commission shall have the primary responsibility for enforcing this chapter.
 Local, county, and state law enforcement officers shall also have jurisdiction to enforce this chapter.
-Such authority may be delegated to agents working under their authority.
+Such authority may be delegated to agents working under their authority. - II.

-3 II.
 The commission shall appoint liquor investigators whose primary function shall be the proper prosecution of this chapter.
-The liquor investigators shall have statewide jurisdiction, with 4 $\mathbf{5}$ reference to enforcement of all laws either in cooperation with, or independently of, the officers of 6 any county or town.
-The commission shall have the primary responsibility for the enforcement of all $\mathbf{7}$ cannabis laws upon premises where cannabis and cannabis products are lawfully sold, stored, 8 distributed, or manufactured.
-Any person violating the provisions of any law may be prosecuted by 9 the commission or any of its investigators as provided in this section, or by county or city attorneys, 10 or by sheriffs or their deputies, or by police officials of towns or New Hampshire state police.

-11 III.
-The commission shall adopt and publish rules pursuant to RSA 541-A, to govern its 12proceedings and to regulate the mode and manner of all investigations and hearings before it.
-All 13hearings before the commission shall be in accordance with RSA 541-A:31-36.
-In any such 14investigation or hearing, the commission shall not be bound by the technical rules of evidence.
-The 15commission may subpoena witnesses and administer oaths in any proceeding or examination 16instituted before or conducted by it, and may compel, by subpoena, the production of any accounts, 17books, contracts, records, documents, memoranda, and papers of any kind whatever.
-A summons 18issued by any justice of the peace shall have the same effect as though issued for appearance before 19such court.
+The liquor investigators shall have statewide jurisdiction, with reference to enforcement of all laws either in cooperation with, or independently of, the officers of any county or town.
+The commission shall have the primary responsibility for the enforcement of all cannabis laws upon premises where cannabis and cannabis products are lawfully sold, stored, distributed, or manufactured.
+Any person violating the provisions of any law may be prosecuted by the commission or any of its investigators as provided in this section, or by county or city attorneys, or by sheriffs or their deputies, or by police officials of towns or New Hampshire state police. - III.
+The commission shall adopt and publish rules pursuant to RSA 541-A, to govern its proceedings and to regulate the mode and manner of all investigations and hearings before it.
+All hearings before the commission shall be in accordance with RSA 541-A:31-36.
+In any such investigation or hearing, the commission shall not be bound by the technical rules of evidence.
+The commission may subpoena witnesses and administer oaths in any proceeding or examination instituted before or conducted by it, and may compel, by subpoena, the production of any accounts, books, contracts, records, documents, memoranda, and papers of any kind whatever.
+A summons issued by any justice of the peace shall have the same effect as though issued for appearance before such court.